-We draw your attention to the "Going concern assumption" section in the 2021 Consolidated Financial Statements as included on page 39 and 40, where it is confirmed that these financial statements are based on the going concern assumption.
+We draw your attention to the "Going concern assumption" section in the 2022 Consolidated Financial Statements as included on page 37 and 38, where it is confirmed that these financial statements are based on the going concern assumption.
 As described, the going concern assessment involved complex and subjective judgements.

 In determining the appropriate basis of preparation of the financial statements, the Group Executive Board is required to consider whether the Group and the Company can continue in operational existence for the foreseeable future.
-In doing so, the Group Executive Board took into account the uncertainties surrounding the projects and all available information about the future, such as result forecasts and cash flow projections and has assessed the impact of COVID-19 and the financing requirements on the going concern position.
+In doing so, the Group Executive Board took into account the uncertainties surrounding the projects and all available information about the future, such as result forecasts and cash flow projections - taking into consideration the uncertainties and mitigating measures, and has assessed the impact of the financing requirements on the going concern position.
+Regarding the uncertainties surrounding the projects, including the allocation of losses to the financial year as a result of subsequent events, we draw your attention to the section 'Accounting considerations on key projects' as included on page 57 to 60 of the financial statements.
+This section is part of the 'Significant estimates and assumptions in the consolidated financial statements' and contains the uncertainties included in the best estimate made by the Group Executive Board on the expected result of key projects, for example MEET RIVM and Hoofdstation Groningen.